robert-mcdermott/uve/README.md

 ## Why?

 While I appreciate UV for its clean, per-project virtual environments, it's still convenient at times to have long-lived, general-purpose conda style environments that you can activate from anywhere that aren't tied to an organized project, for general purpose hacking.
 Since I've completely switched from conda to UV, I created this companion utility to replicate conda-like workflows when needed—giving me the best of both worlds.
+Why don't I just use Anaconda/conda?
+See my article [Saying Goodbye to Anaconda](https://robert-mcdermott.medium.com/saying-goodbye-to-anaconda-91c18ddf89bb)

 ## Features